-Travelling safely with your best bud is super important and there are a couple of really simple things to consider when deciding how to set Buster up for success and safety in your car.
+Travelling safely with your best bud is super important and there are a couple of really simple things to consider when deciding how to set your pup up for success and safety in your car.

-We're going to assume you wouldn't pop Buster in your lap when driving for a selection of reasons not least being the crushing effect it would have on Buster's bones in a crash.
+We're going to assume you wouldn't pop your dog in your lap when driving for a selection of reasons not least being the crushing effect it would have on his bones in a crash.

 A surprising 16% of people are the minority when it comes to restraining their pooches for travel.
 In the event of a crash this could be deadly.

-Buster needs to be secured in someway to prevent him being catapulted out the windscreen.
-There are a number of ways to safely and comfortably keep Buster secure.
-You can use a doggy seatbelt*, a crate or travel carrier.
-A doggy seatbelt* should ideally be attached to a harness rather than a collar to prevent injury to Buster's neck.
+Your dog needs to be secured in someway to prevent him being catapulted out the windscreen.
+There are a number of ways to safely and comfortably keep your dog secure in the car.
+You can use a crash tested harness, a crate or a travel carrier.

-If using a crate or carrier it is not enough to simply pop Buster inside, the crate itself needs to be secured in the vehicle.
-Not doing so increases the risk of injury to the driver and other passengers as you'll now have a dog in a crate being catapulted around your car if you crash!
+If you're using a crate or a carrier it is not enough to simply put it in your vehicle and put your dog inside.
+The crate itself needs to be secured in the vehicle.
+If the crate is not secured, then the risk of injury to the driver and other passengers increase dramatically, as you'll now have a dog in a crate being catapulted around your car if you crash!